Azure-Samples/azureai-assistant-tool/README.md

 ## 🔊🎤 OpenAI Realtime Support (Experimental)

-This support enables agents prototyping using OpenAI's Realtime APIs with speech and text input/output via real-time WebSocket communication.
+This section covers the Realtime capabilities for AI agent prototyping with OpenAI's Realtime APIs, focusing on speech and text input/output through real-time WebSocket communication.

+Please note that these capabilities are offered as an experimental feature.
+They are still under active development and are intended primarily for exploration, demos, or proof-of-concept usage.
+We do not recommend using these features in production or business-critical applications until further notice.

 ### Key Features